 Dina Cline is a Los Angeles–based interdisciplinary artist working across painting, ceramic sculpture, and installation.
 Her practice engages affect, abstraction, and material systems, examining how emotional and psychological states circulate through images, objects, and contemporary environments.
 Moving between large-scale paintings and intimate sculptural forms, her work explores optimism, precarity, and accumulation within late-capitalist life.

 Cline has exhibited nationally and internationally, with solo exhibitions including Blurred Optics at Brewery Artist Compound (Los Angeles), Train Tracks at Spring Break Art Fair (New York), and Juiced at the School of the Art Institute of Chicago.
-Her work has been presented at venues and programs including Hauser & Wirth (New York), the Museum of Contemporary Art Chicago, SCOPE Miami Beach, the Louise Nevelson Chapel (New York), Bangkok Art and Culture Centre, and the Wailoa Center.
+Her work has been presented at venues and programs including Hauser & Wirth (New York), the Museum of Contemporary Art Chicago, SCOPE Miami, the Louise Nevelson Chapel (New York), Bangkok Art and Culture Centre (Bangkok, Thailand), Wailoa Center (Hilo, HI), Art Project Paia (Paia, HI).

-She has participated in residencies and professional programs with the Institute of Contemporary Art Miami, Ox-Bow School of Art, The New Art School Modality at Hauser & Wirth, NYC Crit Club, and The Poor Farm Experiment.
-Upcoming residencies include Monte Azul Center for the Arts in Costa Rica and Prime Desert Woodlands in partnership with the Museum of Art and History Lancaster.
+She has participated in residencies and professional programs with the Institute of Contemporary Art Miami, Ox-Bow School of Art, The New Art School Modality, NYC Crit Club, and The Poor Farm Experiment.
+She will attend a residency at Monte Azul Center for the Arts in Costa Rica in mid-2026.
+Her work has been supported by grants from the Center for Cultural Innovation, CERF+, the Hawai‘i Community Foundation, and the State of Hawai‘i, and is held in multiple private collections.
+Cline received her MFA from the School of the Art Institute of Chicago in 2023 and a BA in Visual Art and Philosophy from BSU.

 Click here to view Dina’s CV.